 Sources or Sources with Reasons?

 Sources with Reasons has been added due to some state tests wanting more structure.
 It includes transitional phrases (First, Next, Last) as well as topic sentences to start and end each middle paragraph.
 If your state gives an isolated writing assessment with longer responses this is the one to choose.
 When in doubt, choose Sources with Reasons.
+It is the first video/lesson when opening the lesson link.

 4th Grade Source Writing Sample No Reasons